 Mythical flower originating in

-Exploring the inner terrain of the island's jungle, you
+Exploring the inner terrain of the island's jungle, you discover waterfalls,

-earth created for Adam and Eve?
+Adam and Eve?
 Perhaps another world still exists here, untouched or unspoiled, deep in the heart of the island.
 A

 cradle for myths and legends that lie silently, awaiting to be discovered.

 This design represents a motif based on a mythical flower with its origins in the

 Himalayas.
 Used widely in Sri Lankan art, a Narilata is an artist's impression of this flower.
+According to the

-Here the flower is based on the female body from the waist up,
+Here the flower is based on the female body from the waist up, while the bottom

-Oceanic people, this Narilata is a first to be inspired by the Pacific islands.
+this Narilata is a first to be inspired by the Pacific islands.